NHL players won’t go to the Beijing Olympics after coronavirus spike disrupts schedule

-The U.S. Olympic and Paralympic Committee and USA Hockey did not respond to requests to comment.
+The U.S. Olympic and Paralympic Committee and USA Hockey did not respond to requests for comment.
 International Olympic Committee officials declined to comment.

-The NHL and the NHLPA negotiated Olympic participation in their most recent collective bargaining agreement, but the league said at the time that it could withdraw if the regular season schedule was “materially impacted” by coronavirus-related postponements.
+The NHL and the NHL Players’ Association negotiated Olympic participation in their most recent collective bargaining agreement, but the league said at the time that it could withdraw if the regular season schedule was “materially impacted” by coronavirus-related postponements.
 The NHL had until Jan.
 10 to withdraw from the Olympics without financial penalty.

 On Sunday, the league scrapped travel between the United States and Canada through its holiday break because of coronavirus concerns.
 That led to the postponement of 12 games.
-More postponements followed Monday afternoon, and the planned stoppage rescheduled five more.
+More postponements followed Monday afternoon, and the planned stoppage moved five more games.

 Ten teams had been shut down before the league announced its stoppage Monday: the Columbus Blue Jackets, Edmonton Oilers, Ottawa Senators, Montreal Canadiens, Detroit Red Wings, Toronto Maple Leafs, Colorado Avalanche, Florida Panthers, Nashville Predators and Boston Bruins.
-The Calgary Flames on Monday reopened their facility to members of the organization not in the NHL’s covid-19 protocols.
+The Calgary Flames on Monday reopened their facility to members of the organization not in the protocols.

 In early December, NHL Commissioner Gary Bettman said it would be up to the players to decide whether they wanted to participate in the Olympics.
 Bettman said the league wanted to act in “good faith” and let the players make the call.

-But the rapid spread of the omicron variant has caused major disruptions throughout professional sports — and the situation spiraled quickly in the NHL.
+But the rapid spread of the omicron variant has caused major disruptions throughout professional sports, and the situation spiraled quickly in the NHL.

 The decision raises many questions that will need to be addressed over the coming days and weeks.